My girls tried the Raddish Kids cooking club subscription box. Here’s what we thought of it!

 It makes a great gift!

 This is one of those gifts that the parents would love as much as the kids.
 You can order a gift subscription OR a single kit as a gift.
 The recipe cards, shopping list, and other materials are really high quality, so they can be used again and again.

 It’s as fun as it is educational.

 My girls loved our trial kit so much that I signed up for a monthly subscription.
 If you’d like to try out Raddish for yourself, you can sign up on their website.
-And if you enter the code SIMPLE25 when you check out, you’ll receive a 25% discount on your first month’s order.

 If you do try Raddish, please come back and let me know what you think!
 I’d also love to hear any of your own tips for getting your kids excited about cooking.